Theophilus Pashkovsky: Life

 Attention was given to improving church education programs, including establishing Saint Vladimir's Orthodox Theological Seminary.
 A metropolitan cathedral, the Holy Virgin Protection Cathedral, in New York City, was acquired.

 However, the unity with the Russian Orthodox Church was fragile.
 On 26–29 November 1946, Cleveland Council adopted a resolution to quit over the Synod of Russian Orthodox Church Abroad.
-In the words of Archbishop Vitaly (Maksimenko), Metropolitan Theophilus did not sympathize the decision to sever ties with the Russian Orthodox Church Abroad, but submit to the decision of the Council.
+In the words of Archbishop Vitaly (Maksimenko), Metropolitan Theophilus did not sympathize the decision to sever ties with the Russian Orthodox Church Abroad, but did submit to the decision of the Council.

 Yet, a residue of the chaos and episcopal problems of the 1920s were to remain through World War II and through to Metr.
 Theophilius' death on June 27, 1950.